Yellow Star-Thistle: A "Wanted" Weed

 Yellow star-thistle (Centaurea solstitialis), is one of Yosemite National Park's most problematic weeds.
 It is an aggressive invader that can outcompete most other vegetation to form monocultures.
 One individual plant can disperse up to 150,000 seeds in a single season, and the wind dispersed seeds can travel long distances.

 In 2010, at the peak of the infestation, yellow star-thistle occupied 18 canopy acres in Yosemite, scattered over 250 gross acres of steeply sloped and complex terrain.
+A canopy acre is essentially a wall to wall acre.
+For example, if there is one acre of star-thistle, it means that there is a football field (1 acre) with every inch covered in star-thistle.
 As of 2014, after six years of intensive herbicide treatment, Yosemite crews have drastically reduced the treated area to just over 1 canopy acre.
 This decrease in treated acreage corresponds with a significant reduction in the amount of herbicide used each year.
 In these areas that were once monocultures of yellow star-thistle, park botanists have observed amazing levels of diversity, documenting over 180 species of plants.

 To control this plant in the Merced River Canyon, an interagency management effort went into effect, spanning the slopes above 18 river miles.
 More than seven agencies and groups have worked to control yellow star-thistle in the canyon since 1998, but the problem demands a stepped-up approach to protect the canyon from being overtaken by this spiny, aggressive weed.